intel-lab-lkp/linux/Documentation/admin-guide/blockdev/zoned_loop.rst

 ===================   =========================================================
 id                    Device number (the X in /dev/zloopX).
                       Default: automatically assigned.
 capacity_mb           Device total capacity in MiB.
-This is always rounded up
+A smaller last zone is not
-                      to the nearest higher multiple of the zone size.
+                      supported, so an unaligned value is rounded down to a zone-size multiple.
                       Default: 16384 MiB (16 GiB).
 zone_size_mb          Device zone size in MiB.
 Default: 256 MiB. zone_capacity_mb      Device zone capacity (must always be equal to or lower